rotundasoftware/cartero/README.md

 		editPersonDialog.tmpl
 ```

 The `EditPersonDialog` bundle directly depends on the `Dialogs` bundle, and indirectly depends on the other three bundles.
-When you require a bundle, dependencies are automatically resolved.
+When a page requires a bundle, dependencies are automatically resolved.

-It is also possible to implicitly declare dependencies by nesting bundles - by default, child bundles automatically depend on their parent bundles.
+It is also possible to implicitly declare dependencies by nesting bundles because, by default, child bundles automatically depend on their parent bundles.
 For example, we can put the `EditPersonDialog` bundle inside the `Dialogs` bundle, like so:

 ```
 assetLibrary/